Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Minkowski tensors in integral geometry

 Since the Minkowski functionals are isometry invariant, their usefulness in characterizing anisotropic features of objects under investigation is limited.
-The Minkowski tensors (see \cite[Chap.~2]{HSVJK}), which we introduce next, provide a more general set of tensor-valued geometric descriptors that are sensitive to position and orientation of geometric objects in Euclidean space.
+The Minkowski tensors (see \cite[Chap.~2]{HSVJK}), which we introduce next, provide a more general set of tensor-valued geometric descriptors that are sensitive to position and orientation of geometric objects in Euclidean space (see Fig.~\ref{fig:intro_schematic} for an illustration).
+For detailed information on the determination and reconstruction of (classes of) convex bodies from volume or surface tensors we refer to \cite{Kous2017,KK2016,KS2021} and to \cite[Chap.~7]{LNP+}.
 We start by providing a brief introduction to symmetric tensors and tensor-valued functionals as needed for the present purpose.

 In the following, we use the scalar product of $\R^d$ to identify $\R^d$ with its dual space, hence a vector $a\in \R^d$ will be identified with the linear functional $x\mapsto \langle a, x\rangle$ from $\R^d$ to $\R$.
 For $r\in \N_0$, an \emph{$r$-tensor}, or tensor of rank~$r$, on $\R^d$ is an $r$-linear mapping from $(\R^d)^r$ to $\R$.
 The vector space of all $r$-tensors of $\R^d$ has dimension $d^r$.
 If $e_1,\ldots,e_d$ is the standard basis of $\R^d$, then the $r$-tensors $e_{i_1}\otimes \cdots\otimes e_{i_r}$, $1\le i_1,\ldots,i_r\le d$, are a basis of the vector space of all tensors of rank $r$ in $\R^d$.
 Here we have $e_{i_1}\otimes \cdots\otimes e_{i_r}(x_1,\ldots,x_r)=\prod_{j=1}^r\langle e_{i_j},x_j\rangle$ for $x_1,\ldots,x_r\in\R^d$.